predragf/sesf/README.md

-# sesf
-This is the repository for Symbolic Execution engine for StateFlow (SESf) models
+SESf: A Symbolic Execution engine for Stateflow models.

+The SESf is a library that generates the symbolic transition relation for a given Stateflow program.

+The library has been tested with Python v2.7.17 and v 2.17.18